I walked with the urgency and excitement of an addict trying to get his fix.

 At the Apple Store in Santa Barbara, I was greeted by a fellow geek without taking a breath.
 “Can I help you with something?”

 “Oh yes,” I laughed.
 “Do you have a fully tricked-out version of the Vision Pro?”
 It had been just hours since the Vision Pro was released, and my optimism about getting my hands on it naturally outweighed reality.
-So far, videos and memes of people wearing the Vision while riding the metro, working out, driving cybertrucks had gone viral.
+So far, videos and memes of people wearing the Vision while riding the metro, working out, driving their Cybertrucks had gone viral.
 It was clearly a runaway hit, or at least it was a hit for the tech bros who could afford it and weren’t afraid to wear social awkwardness on their faces in public.

 Kids can sometimes get hurt because their brutal honesty shines through their character.
 They say things that adults often actively try to avoid.
-Once, when I asked my daughter if she could check the settings on my phone, she replied, “Why?
+Once, when I asked my daughter if she could check the settings on her phone, she replied, “Why?
 Do you want it because you want to tech it?”

 Back to the Apple Store.